Skip to Content

 Why do zombie street widenings killed in 2015 and again in 2019 still roam the streets in 2024?

-Topanga Canyon Boulevard road widening construction earlier this month.
+Topanga Canyon Boulevard road widening (sidewalk narrowing) construction in January 2024.
 Photos by Joe Linton/Streetsblog

 Zombie engineering strikes again.
 Despite numerous approvals that say streets no longer need to be widened, L.A. is currently widening several blocks of Topanga Canyon Boulevard in Woodland Hills.